aernestolopez/BatteryWidget/README.md

     *   **Low Battery:** If the battery drops below **20%**, the arc changes to **red** for a quick warning.
 *   **Minimalist Design:** The dark capsule design integrates seamlessly with any dark theme or wallpaper.

-💡 Project Motivation
+## 💡 Project Motivation

 > [!NOTE]
 > I've created a widget to show the battery of my phone and Bluetooth headphones simply because I saw a similar widget on social media and my Android phone didn't have one by default.
 Now mine does!

-🛠️ Technical Implementation
+## 🛠️ Technical Implementation

-> The widget is implemented using standard Android `AppWidgetProvider` APIs, `BroadcastReceiver` to listen for system battery changes, and a custom Bitmap generator (`ArcBitmapGenerator.kt`) to dynamically draw the progress arcs and color changes.
+The widget is implemented using standard Android `AppWidgetProvider` APIs, `BroadcastReceiver` to listen for system battery changes, and a custom Bitmap generator (`ArcBitmapGenerator.kt`) to dynamically draw the progress arcs and color changes.

 > [!TIP]
-> The design uses a horizontal `LinearLayout` for the main container and two nested vertical LinearLayouts for each device (phone and headphones), allowing for clean organization of icons, arcs, and percentages.
+> The design uses a horizontal `LinearLayout` for the main container and two nested vertical `LinearLayouts` for each device (phone and headphones), allowing for clean organization of icons, arcs, and percentages.

-🚀 Usage and Installation
+## 🚀 Usage and Installation

 > [!IMPORTANT]
->This is a source code project.
-To use it, you must clone the repository, open it in Android Studio, and compile the APK on your device.
+> This is a source code project.
+To use it, you must clone the repository, open it in **Android Studio**, and compile the APK on your device.